Mobius1/rprogress/README.md

 ```

 ## Scenarios and Animations
-`rprogress` allows you to run a scenario or play an animation while the progress bar is running.
+`rprogress` allows you to run a scenario or play an animation while the progress dial is running.

 If you want to run a scenario, then provide the `Animation` table with the `scenario` key.